MagnoElMagnifico/olc-codejam-2025/README.md

 In _select mode_ (press `1` on your keyboard or the `S` button on the UI) you
 can:

--   Left click and drag to create new figures.
+-   Left click and drag to create new figures (note that if the figure is too small, it will be deleted).
 You can use the UI on the left to configure what properties they will have.
 -   Left click on the circle on the center of the figure to select it.
 With the UI on the right, you will be able to modify its properties: point speed, music notes, the counter, number of sides of the figure, etc.